In light of Valve removing a link to Steam Machines from the front page of Steam, we've republished this article, originally written in July 2017.

 The comment about VR is interesting, as the new tech is clearly Valve's present focus.
 If SteamOS can provide a better VR experience than Windows, and VR technology proves itself more popular in the future, perhaps the OS has a shot of resurging with a new round of ‘SteamVR Machines.’
 But the success of SteamVR isn’t a sure thing, either.

 "We're optimistic.
 We think VR is going great.
-It's going in a way that's consistent with our expectations," said Newell in a February roundtable interview, as .
+It's going in a way that's consistent with our expectations," said Newell in a February roundtable interview, as reported by Polygon.
 "We're also pretty comfortable with the idea that it will turn out to be a complete failure.”

-Is HTC, maker of the Vive headset which works with SteamVR, comfortable with that idea, even after for VR development with the Shenzhen Municipal Government?
+Is HTC, maker of the Vive headset which works with SteamVR, comfortable with that idea, even after setting up a $1.5 billion investment fund for VR development with the Shenzhen Municipal Government?
 I doubt it.
-But in the case of VR, at least, Valve seems more passionate about the project, and is —something it hasn’t done in support of SteamOS, except to bring Dota 2 and CS:GO to Linux.
+But in the case of VR, at least, Valve seems more passionate about the project, and is developing its own VR games—something it hasn’t done in support of SteamOS, except to bring Dota 2 and CS:GO to Linux.
 (Though presumably all future Valve games will come to Linux.)

 For now, SteamOS hasn’t broken out of the small—though growing—niche of Linux gaming to become an actual competitor to Windows.
 It may get updates, and may have 3,525 games, but PlayerUnknown’s Battlegrounds isn’t one of them, and neither are Nier: Automata, Black Desert Online, Prey, nor The Witcher 3—these are all current Steam top sellers.
 With any new platform comes the same contradiction: why go through the trouble of supporting SteamOS if few use it, and why use it if few games support it?